 Roth IRAs do have income restrictions.
 In 2021 single individuals must have a modified adjusted gross income (MAGI) of less than $140,000, with contributions starting to phase out with a MAGI of $124,000.
 For married couples, the MAGI cap is $206,000, with phase-out beginning at $196,000.

-What are the key differences between a traditional IRA and a Roth IRA?
+What are the key differences between a traditional vs. a Roth IRA?

 Potential Roth IRA Bonus for Married Couples!